Sara-Yunus/Nasscom-VSD-SoC-design/README.md

 #### Lecture 4 - Power planning
 #### Lecture 5 - Pin placement and logical cell placement blockage
 #### Lecture 6 - Steps to run floorplan using OpenLANE
+`run_floorplan`
+`image7'
 #### Lecture 7 - Review floorplan files and steps to view floorplan
+Reviewing the completion of the floorplan stage in ioPlacer.log

+to calculate the area of the die
+`image8'
+According to floorplan def
+1000 Unit Distance
+1 Micron Die width in unit

+ distance=660685−0=660685 Die height in unit distance=671405−0=671405
+Distance in microns
+= Value in Unit Distance 1000 Die width in microns = 660685 1000 = 660.685 Microns Die height in microns = 671405 1000 = 671.405 Microns Area of die in microns = 660.685∗671.405 = 443587.212425 sq microns

+#to open Magic layout

+` /home/Sara/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def & `

 #### Lecture 8 - Review floorplan layout in Magic
+to move the layput to the centre of full screen, first press s (small s) to select the layout and then press v (small v) to move it to the centre
+`image9'
+to zoom in an area onn the layout bring cursor to their then press left click extend the cursor till where you to zoom the right click, and then press z it'll zoom. and shift+z will zoom out.

+further to loock at any component bring the cursir on that then press s

+tkcon window tells where the cursor is exactly on the layout `image10'

 ### Section 2 - Library Binding and Placement
 #### Lecture 1 - Netlist binding and initial place design